EmilioPeJu/panda-yocto-proposal/README.md

  A workaround was found, mkfs.ext4 with options `lazy_journal_init=0` and `lazy_itable_init=0`.
 This initialization is the only thing that seems to need the `WRITE_ZEROES` operation.

+ Apparently, this happens when `fallocate` is called with flag `FALLOC_FL_ZERO_RANGE` which is not supported by the underlying loop device.
+ Whether this is a problem or not, depends if the caller falls back to zeroing the slow way.